 #2 Bikepark Serfaus Fiss Ladis (SFL)

 This bike park leaves nothing out.
-Here, young and old alike can test their limits as well as their bikes.
-The bike park combined with cable cars is a real adrenaline rush that you should not miss if you are near Innsbruck.
+Here, young and old alike can test their limits and bikes.
+The bike park combined with cable cars is an adrenaline rush you should not miss near Innsbruck.
+The park has two types of roads—the so-called "single trails" and "bike park trails" tracks.
+You will find paths of different difficulties and styles among both of these.
+You sure won't get bored!

 Getting there